-Whilst we are at home in self isolation and in strict adherence of laid down guidelines, there are those whose jobs put them at the frontline in the fight against the virus.
+Whilst we are at home in self isolation and in strict adherence of laid down guidelines, there are those who’s jobs put them at the frontline in the fight against the virus.

 I stand in your stead to say a big thank you to all healthcare and essential services workers who are sacrificing their lives on a daily basis so that we are all safe and well.

 And to Ghanaian Doctors, Nurses, Pharmacists, Public Health Workers and all essential workers, accept my warmest gratitude for your services in your respective communities.